sarudalf3/django-segundo/readme.md

 In this exercise I displayed the time and date using different tools.

-The App name isn TimeApp.
+The App name is TimeApp.

 - In /root/ you'll figure out the static time and date using Python functions.
 - In /root/time_display/ you'll figure out the same, but the HTML template was created using css and bootstrap tools.